 What isn't taxed in an auto settlement?

-The rule of thumb is if you didn't profit from the settlement, you don't pay any taxes.
+Property damage reimbursement and medical expense payments are not taxable because they are compensating you for a loss and returning you to where you were before that loss.
 If your car sustained $10,000 of damage during the crash or other accident, the $10,000 received from an insurer to fix or replace it isn't taxable.
 The same applies to any financial settlement covering related property damages separate from your car.

 What if you were hurt during the accident?
 Any part of the payout that compensates you for medical treatment is also not taxable.
 The hospital care could include emergency services as well as ongoing treatment from a doctor.
 But you also can't deduct any of the medical costs as a personal expense on your tax forms.

-"You can't double dip," says Meehan.
-"The IRS won't allow you to take a medical expense deduction for an amount that you receive in a tax-free settlement."
+"The IRS won't allow you to take a medical expense deduction for an amount that you receive in a tax-free settlement," Sue T. Meehan, a CPA and senior manager at Meehan Wealth Advisors, said.

 What is taxed in an auto settlement?